Tulsa Architect transforms Old Model T Dealership

 ‘A Tulsa, Okla., Building, Once a Model T Dealership, Is Transformed into a Co-Working Space’

 Downtown Tulsa, Okla., could be described as a ghost town after the oil bust of the 1980s.
 [See “Back from the Dead”, March-April 2014 issue, page 22, for more background on the city’s boom to bust.]
 However, artists—who tend to see possibilities where others don’t—continued to make their homes and open their galleries in Tulsa’s downtown Brady Arts District.
 Located between the Inner Dispersal Loop, a vital highway surrounding downtown Tulsa, and the Santa Fe Railway, the Brady Arts District was established when the Brady Theater opened its doors in 1914, followed by Cain’s Ballroom in the 1920s.
 (Both venues still host concerts today.)
-In addition to these concert venues, galleries and artsy shops, some industrial businesses and a few bars and restaurants made a go of it in the district.
+In addition to these concert venues, galleries, and artsy shops, some industrial businesses and a few bars and restaurants made a go of it in the district.
 The rest of the Brady Arts District could, at best, be defined as worn down.

 Recognizing a healthy downtown is fundamental to a city and its suburbs, Tulsa leaders created Vision 2025 in 2003.
 The one-penny, 13-year increase in the Tulsa County Sales Tax funds economic development and capital improvements.
 As of April 2016, total sales tax receipts exceeded $683 million.
 (In April 2016, Tulsa County citizens voted to extend the Vision program for another 13 years.)
 By partnering with visionaries from the private sector, the Brady Arts District, especially, has experienced exponential growth.

 Billionaire philanthropist George Kaiser is one of the visionaries who has expanded development through the George Kaiser Family Foundation while keeping the Brady Arts District’s fundamental character in place.
 Among the foundation’s notable projects is the Universal Ford Building, which was originally constructed in 1917 as a Model T dealership.
-Having worked with the George Kaiser Family Foundation on projects in the district for nine years, Chris Lilly, principal of Lilly Architects, Tulsa, was chosen to be the architect for the Universal Ford Building’s rehabilitation.
+Having worked with the George Kaiser Family Foundation on projects in the district for nine years, Chris Lilly, principal of Lilly Architects, in Tulsa, Oklahoma was chosen to be the architect for the Universal Ford Building’s rehabilitation.

 The building sits on one of the last intact tracts of historic Main Street in downtown Tulsa.
 As such, the George Kaiser Family Foundation was focused on developing it in a way that made sense for the up-and-coming community.
 Lilly notes the foundation’s original intent was to turn the Universal Ford Building into multifamily units to continue introducing a mix of residential and commercial spaces to the neighborhood.
 But as the project moved forward, a new idea emerged for an entrepreneurial hub called 36 Degrees North, or 36°N.